postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 ### Uninstalling PKG installers

-A disadvantage of PKG installers is that macOS does not provide a standard mechanism to uninstall PKGs.
+A disadvantage of PKG installers is that macOS doesn't provide a standard mechanism to uninstall PKGs.
 However, the `pkgutil` tool included with macOS can be used to get information about the current PKGs installed on a system and the files that each installation created using the app bundle identifier.

-If you do not know the bundle identifier of the app you want to uninstall, you can print the list of all the PKG bundle identifiers installed either system-wide or per-user:
+If you don't know the bundle identifier of the app you want to uninstall, you can print the list of all the PKG bundle identifiers installed either system-wide or per-user:

 ``` shell
 # For system-wide PKGs